 Business leaders have branded them a “nightmare”.
 Politicians say they’ll create a cultural shift in the workplace.
-What, exactly, are the new rules on shared parental leave?
+What, exactly, are the new rules on shared parental leave policy?
 And are we really about to see a generation of dads wearing slings instead of suits?
 Until last week the UK had the most unequal parental leave arrangements in the western world, with new mothers entitled to up to a year off work while employed fathers got just two weeks statutory paternity leave.
 In 2011 a handful of dads were given more time with their babies, but only once the new arrival was over five months old and only if mum went back to work.
 This all changed on Easter Sunday as additional paternity leave made way for shared parental leave.
 Now, after two weeks of compulsory maternity leave, new parents have 50 weeks to split between them in any way they wish.

 - Fathers’ (or mothers’ partners) can take up to 50 weeks of leave – useful for families in which mum is the higher earner.